 Many E-Scooters have speed limiters fitted to restrict speed to 15.5mph but without this they could potentially reach 30mph.
 Some only have a single brake which can make stopping problematic.

-The UK trial scooters supplied via Ginger are limited to a speed of 12.5mph.
-They are trackable through the Ginger mobile application (app) and backend functionality.
-Ginger encourage users to wear helmets and as part of the Department for Transport’s requirements – users are required to be 16 years or over and have either a full or provisional driving licence.
+The UK trial scooters are limited to a speed of 12.5mph.
+They are trackable through the mobile application (app) and backend functionality.
+Users are encouraged to wear helmets and as part of the Department for Transport’s requirements – users are required to be 18 years or over and have either a full or provisional driving licence.

-Under the UK trial scheme, Ginger will take responsibility for any maintenance and repair requirements of the scooters they issue.
+Under the UK trial scheme, the provider will take responsibility for any maintenance and repair requirements of the scooters issued.
 Electric Scooter repair establishments are beginning to appear across the UK and there are online resources to help with common faults.

 The market for insurance across Europe for E-Scooters is well established but very new to the UK and not readily available from the market here yet.
 At the moment, it is the responsibility of the rental company to source and arrange appropriate insurance and their options are limited.